-SECTION 7 HANDLING AND STORAGE
+7 - HANDLING AND STORAGE

+Precautions for Safe Handling

+Safe Handling

-Precautions for safe handling g Safe handling Containers, even those that have been emptied, may contain explosive vapours. bo NOT cut, drill, grind, weld or perform similar operations on or near containers.
-Contains low boiling substance: Storage in sealed containers may result in pressure buildup causing violent rupture of containers not rated appropriately.
-Check for bulging containers.
-Vent periodically Always release caps or seals slowly to ensure slow dissipation of vapours DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of overexposure occurs.
-Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked.
-Avoid generation of static electricity.
-DO NOT use plastic buckets.
-Earth all lines and equipment.
-Use spark-free tools when handling.
-Avoid ontard with normaptible materials.
-When handling.
-DO NOT est, drink or smoke.
-Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
-Work clothes should be laundered separately.
-Use good occupational work practice.
-Work clothes should be laundered separately.
-Use good occupational work practice.
+- Containers, even those that have been emptied, may contain explosive vapours. - Do NOT cut, drill, grind, weld or perform similar operations on or near containers.

+Contains low boiling substance:

+Storage in sealed containers may result in pressure buildup causing violent rupture of containers not rated appropriately.

+- Check for bulging containers. - Vent periodically - Always release caps or seals slowly to ensure slow dissipation of vapours - DO NOT allow clothing wet with material to stay in contact with skin - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of overexposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - Avoid generation of static electricity. - DO NOT use plastic buckets. - Earth all lines and equipment. - Use spark-free tools when handling. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions

+Other information

+- Store in original containers in approved flammable liquid storage area. - Store away from incompatible materials in a cool, dry, well-ventilated area. - DO NOT store in pits, depressions, basements or areas where vapours may be trapped. - No smoking, naked lights, heat or ignition sources. - Storage areas should be clearly identified, well illuminated, clear of obstruction and accessible only to trained and authorised personnel - adequate security must be provided so that unauthorised personnel do not have - Store according to applicable regulations for flammable materials for storage tanks, containers, piping, buildings, rooms, cabinets, allowable quantities and minimum storage distances. - Use non-sparking ventilation systems, approved explosion proof equipment and intrinsically safe electrical - Have appropriate extinguishing capability in storage area (e.g. portable fire extinguishers dry chemical, foam or carbon dioxide) and flammable gas detectors. - Keep adsorbents for leaks and spills readily available. - Protect containers against physical damage and check regularly for leaks.

 Observe manufacturer's storage and handling recommendations contained within this SDS.

-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
-Other information Store in original containers in approved flammable liquid storage area.
-Store away from incompatible materials in a cool, dry, well-ventilated area.
-DO NOT store in pits, depressions, basements or areas where vapours may be trapped.
-No smoking, naked lights, heat or ignition sources.
-Storage areas should be clearly identified, well illuminated, clear of obstruction and accessible only to trained and authorised personnel - adequate security must be provided so that unauthorised personnel do not have access.
-Store according to applicable regulations for flammable materials for storage tanks, containers, piping, buildings, rooms, cabinets, allowable quantities and minimum storage distances.
-Use non-sparking ventilation systems, approved explosion proof equipment and intrinsically safe electrical systems.
-Have appropriate extinguishing capability in storage area (e.g. portable fire extinguishers - dry chemical, foarn or carbon dioxide) and flammable gas detectors.
-Keep adsorbents for leaks and spills readily available.
-Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-In addition, for tank storages (where appropriate): Store are grounded, properly designed and approved vessels and away from incompatible materials.
-For bulk storages, consider use of floating roof or nitrogen blanketed vessels; where venting to atmosphere is possible, equip storage tank vents with flame arrestors; inspect tank vents with flame arrestors; inspect tank vents during winter conditions for vapour/ ice build-up.
-Storage tanks should be above ground and diked to hold entire contents.
+In addition, for tank storages (where appropriate):

+- Store in grounded, properly designed and approved vessels and away from incompatible materials. - For bulk storages, consider use of floating roof or nitrogen blanketed vessels; where venting to atmosphere is possible, equip storage tank vents with flame arrestors; inspect tank vents during winter conditions for vapour/ - Storage tanks should be above ground and diked to hold entire contents.